QinghaoMeng1997/Hypervision/README.md

 ## 2. Installation guide

-- The code for HLS operator, training and testing can be downloaded at public repository ：https://github.com/QinghaoMeng1997/Hypervision
+- The code for HLS operator, training and testing can be downloaded at public repository ：https://github.com/QinghaoMeng1997/Hypervision.
-- Due to the massive amount of training dataset, we have packaged it into multiple repositories for storage: https://github.com/bianlab/Hyperspectral-imaging-datase
+- Due to the massive amount of training dataset, we have packaged it into multiple repositories for storage: https://github.com/bianlab/Hyperspectral-imaging-datase.
+- The mask data file is quite large.
+Please contact m15890095196@163.com for it.

 ## 📬 Contact
 For questions, please contact: